labsland/labdiscoverylib/docs/source/quickstart.rst

 It will delete the current session, so in the next ``weblab_user``, it will be already an ``ExpiredUser``.

-You can also fake what's the current status as WebLab-Deusto does, contacting your laboratory every few seconds:
+You can also fake what's the current status as LabDiscoveryEngine does, contacting your laboratory every few seconds:

 .. code-block:: shell